EpocDotFr/rwrs/README.md

     - Compare two players stats
     - Friends list (easily know on which servers your friends are playing on.
 There's no need to create a user account or whatever)
     - Players list (leaderboard)
+    - Support for both the official invasion servers and official Pacific servers
   - Public servers
     - Real servers location
     - Real maps name